srobotta/moodle-tools/README.md

 Each of these scripts has a --help switch.
 Use this or look into the source code to get more specific information about any of these tools.

+All material distributed in this repository is published under the GPLv3 license.

 ## brstatus.php

 This script fetches Moodle tracker information based on the existing branches that are existing